oidc-sweden/specifications/swedish-oidc-profile.md

 "Authentication Information Claims" as defined in section 2.3 of \[[AttrSpec](#attr-spec)\] are claims describing an authentication event, and are not user identity claims.
-Therefore, any of these claims MUST be delivered in the ID token and not from the UserInfo endpoint.
+Therefore, any of these claims MUST be delivered in the ID token and MUST NOT be delivered from the UserInfo endpoint.

 Note: In order to be compliant with \[[OpenID.Core](#openid-core)\] it is RECOMMENDED that claims requested by the scope values
 `profile`, `email`, `address`, and `phone` are delivered from the UserInfo endpoint.
 However, there are some overlap between the